 The Case for Culture promotes and champion the huge economic contribution made by the North’s cultural sector.
 It sets out recommendations on the role of the arts and culture sector and ten action points on what Northern culture needs to level-up.
 The aims and outcomes of the Arts and Culture Digital Inclusion Network have clear synergies with the themes, recommendation, and actions highlighted in the report.

-Most clearly, the theme of transforming technology to unlock growth: ‘New research is required into the barriers and opportunities of digital for producers and consumers of culture in the North.
-Digital engagement can work to connect creatives, audiences and freelancers but digital poverty poses real challenges to the same groups.‘ The network is a way to understand and challenge the particular barriers faced by arts and culture organisations and professionals as well as audiences: barriers to digital inclusion, audience participation, and the sector’s capacity to deliver digitally.
+Most clearly, the theme of transforming technology to unlock growth.
+The network is a way to understand and challenge the particular barriers faced by arts and culture organisations and professionals as well as audiences: barriers to digital inclusion, audience participation, and the sector’s capacity to deliver digitally.
 As well as developing this understanding, the work of the network goes one step further: we work to overcome these barriers by developing the digital inclusion of audiences and building the capacity of arts and culture organisations and professionals to design and deliver high quality digital programming.

 The Arts and Creativity Digital Inclusion Network will continue to actively support and action the recommendations and actions highlighted in the report.